maniospas/Blombly/docs/basics/structs.md

 </pre>

 !!! info
-    All overloaded operations are executed synchronously to minimize side effects.
+    All struct methods other than overloaded calls are executed synchronously to minimize side effects.
-    Only functions and overloaded struct calls execute concurrently to the rest of the program.

 ## Creation closure